1. Warren Hastings was the first ___________.

 Explanation: The trial dragged on for 7 years (1788–1795 in hearings, formally closed in 1799).

-81. The main charges against Hastings included:
+81. The main charges against Hastings included___________.

 A) Oppression of Indian rulers and corruption